-This passage from God’s word—John 5:1–18—is amazing in what it shows us about Jesus; and how we should think about the fact that, in spite of Jesus’ power to heal, our world continues to be shot through with sin and disease and calamity and death.
+The passage today from God’s word, John 5:1–18, is amazing in what it shows us about Jesus and how we should think about the fact that, in spite of Jesus’s power to heal, our world continues to be shot through with sin, disease, calamity, and death.
 It is a very rich text, and I pray that God will open my mouth, and your mind and heart, and lead us into Christ-exalting truth.

 After this there was a feast of the Jews, and Jesus went up to Jerusalem.
-2 Now there is in Jerusalem by the Sheep Gate a pool, in Aramaic called Bethesda, which has five roofed colonnades.
-3 In these lay a multitude of invalids — blind, lame, and paralyzed.
-5 One man was there who had been an invalid for thirty-eight years.
+Now there is in Jerusalem by the Sheep Gate a pool, in Aramaic called Bethesda, which has five roofed colonnades.
+In these lay a multitude of invalids — blind, lame, and paralyzed.
+One man was there who had been an invalid for thirty-eight years.

 First, Jesus is in Jerusalem again, and he makes a point to go to a pool where people with diseases and disabilities wait for the troubling of the waters, because healings happen in this pool.
 Jesus walks in among this crowd of people.

 Second, we notice that there is no verse 4 in the ESV (or the NIV, or the NASB).
 But it’s there in the old Authorized King James version.
 Why is it missing?
 The answer is that it’s not there in the oldest and best manuscripts.
 There are thousands of Greek manuscripts or fragments of Greek manuscripts and the way we arrive at our amazingly reliable Greek and Hebrew and English versions is that these texts are compared with each other in painstaking and complex ways so that when some manuscripts have different wording, we can tell almost all the time which is original.
 And in the few places where we can’t, there is no significant historical or doctrinal issue at stake.